ameekbhalla/website/content/home/experience2.md

 headless: true

 # Order that this section appears on the page.
-weight: 50
+weight: 40

-title: Experience (Freelance)
+title: Experience (Industry)
 subtitle:

 # Date format for experience